-- What Every Kid Should Know About Manners and Etiquette is a 60 minute, three-part video program where kids teach kids using humour, songs, funny costumes and situations in which kids often find themselves.
+- What Every Kid Should Know About Manners and Etiquette is a 60 minute, three-part video program where kids teach kids using humor, songs, funny costumes, and situations in which kids often find themselves.
 This video teaches children how to treat others with respect and shows them that the world is a much nicer place when we follow the simple rules of manners and etiquette.

 The Best Books to Teach Kids Manners

-There are A LOT of manners books aimed at kids so we decided to research all the reviews, comments, and recommendations on what book or books are the best manners books for kids.
-Since there are so many books to choose from we are listing our top ten books.
+There are A LOT of manners books aimed at kids, so we decided to research all the reviews, comments, and recommendations on what books are the best manners books for kids.
+Since there are so many books to choose from, we are listing our top ten books.

-- Cookies: Bite-Size Life Lessons is a kind of dictionary, that defines mysteries such as “fair” and “unfair” and what it really means to “cooperate by using examples having to do with cookies.
+- Cookies: Bite-Size Life Lessons is a kind of dictionary that defines mysteries such as “fair” and “unfair” and what it means to “cooperate by using examples having to do with cookies.